sphinx-doc/sphinx/doc/usage/configuration.rst

    :type: :code-py:`str`
    :default: :code-py:`'unknown'`

-   The name of a person, organisation, etc. that played a secondary role in the creation of the content of an EPUB Publication.
+   The name of a person, organization, etc. that played a secondary role in the creation of the content of an EPUB Publication.

    .. versionadded:: 1.4